willieino/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. What is the purpose of using _sessions_?
+Sessions are used in node.js as a way of keeping users authenticated.
+By using a cookie.
+Cookies allow you to store a user’s information inside a file on their browser.
+The browser then sends that info back on every request, allowing your application to identify the user and customize their experience.
+Which is objectively way better than asking for a username and password on every request.
+The session only persists for a predetermined amount of time.
+So after a while your session does expire.

-1. What does bcrypt do to help us store passwords in a secure manner.
+2. What does bcrypt do to help us store passwords in a secure manner.
+Bcrypt runs a hashing algorithmn on our passwords and some other data.
+It stores the hash in a database instead of storing the actual password.
+You cannot retrieve your password from this hash.
+The only thing you can do is run the same algorithmn on data the user enters and check to see if the hashes match.
+If a user forgets their password their only option is to reset it because there is no way to retrieve a password using this method.

-1. What does bcrypt do to slow down attackers?
+3. What does bcrypt do to slow down attackers?
+Bcrypt allows the developer to modify the algorithmn used so that it takes longer and longer to do it's calculation.
+This makes the chance of them finding a match more difficult and adds to the time it takes to do the calculations.
+You can go from minutes to years to try and make a match or create a rainbow table.

-1. What are the three parts of the JSON Web Token?
+4. What are the three parts of the JSON Web Token?
+Part1: header,
+Part2: data or payload
+Part3: signature

 ## Project Set Up